 The master of engineering degree requires the completion of an integrated program of study that is formulated with a CEE faculty advisor at the start of the course of study.
 The program and subsequent modifications thereof must be submitted to and approved by the CEE department head or the Graduate Program Coordinator, when they are developed or changed.
 The program requires the completion of 30 semester hours of credit.
-The following activities must be fulfilled through completion of the courses noted or by appropriate documentation by the department head or graduate program coordinator: experience with complex project management (CE 593 Advanced Study Project), competence in integration of computer applications and information technology (CE 585 Technology in the Integration of Civil Engineering), and knowledge in the area of professional business practices and ethics (CE 501 Professional Practice).
+The following activities must be fulfilled through completion of the courses noted or by appropriate documentation by the department head or graduate program coordinator: experience with complex project management (CE 593 Advanced Project), competence in integration of computer applications and information technology (CE 585 Information Technology in the Integration of Civil Engineering), and knowledge in the area of professional business practices and ethics (CE 501 Professional Practice).
 The program shall also include course work in at least two subfields of civil and environmental engineering that are related to the M.E. area of specialization.
 The primary subfield will provide the student with competence required for the analysis of problems encountered in practice and the design of engineering processes, systems and facilities.
 Subfields are currently available in structural engineering, engineering and construction management, highway and transportation engineering, geotechnical engineering, materials engineering, geohydrology, water quality management, water resources, waste management, and impact engineering.
 The subfield requirements are satisfied by completing two thematically related graduate courses that have been agreed upon by both the student and the advisor as appropriate to the program of study.
 In addition to the subfields noted above, other appropriate areas may be identified as long as it is clear that the courses represent advanced work and compliment the program.
 Course work and other academic experiences to fulfill this requirement will be defined in the integrated plan of study at the start of the program.
 Transfer between M.S. and M.E.
-Program Generally, students are able to complete the M.S. and M.E. degree requirements in two to three years of part-time study.
-A student may transfer from the M.E. program to the M.S. program at any time.
-A student may transfer from the M.S. program to the M.E. program only after an integrated program of study has been agreed upon by the student and the advisor in the area of concentration and approved by the CEE department head or the Graduate Program Coordinator.
+Program A student may transfer from the M.E. program to the M.S. program at any time.
+A student may transfer from the M.S. program to the M.E. program only after an integrated program of study has been agreed upon by the student and the advi- DEPARTMENTS • PROGRAMS • SPECIALIZATIONS Civil and Environmental Engineering sor in the area of concentration and approved by the CEE department head or the Graduate Program Coordinator.
 For the Ph.D.

 A dissertation in the candidate's major field of study is required.
 It is through the dissertation that a student demonstrates the ability to work independently on complex problems at a level commensurate with the Ph.D. degree.
 Since research interests of the civil and environmental engineering faculty are varied, there is opportunity for conducting research in several areas.
-In addition to the college requirements for the Ph.D. degree, special requirements of the Civil and Environmental Engineering Department include the following: minor requirement and comprehensive examination.
+In addition to the college requirements for the Ph.D. degree, the CEE department requires students to establish a minor and to pass a comprehensive examination.
 Students must establish a minor outside their major area.
 This may be accomplished with three courses in the approved minor area.
-One member of the Student Supervisory Committee should represent the minor area.
-The Student Supervisory Committee has the authority to make decisions on academic matters associated with the candidates Ph.D. program.
-To become a candidate for the doctorate, the student must pass a comprehensive examination administered by the Student Supervisory Committee.
-The candidate, on completion and submission of the dissertation, must defend it to the satisfaction of the Supervisory Committee.
-Civil and Environmental Engineering Admission Requirements For the M.S.
+One member of the student's dissertation committee should represent the minor area.
+The student's dissertation committee has the authority to make decisions on academic matters associated with the Ph.D. program.
+To become a candidate for the doctorate, the student must pass a comprehensive examination administered by the student's dissertation committee.
+The candidate, on completion and submission of the dissertation, must defend it to the satisfaction of the dissertation committee.
+Admission Requirements For the M.S.